Quivr/iOS-Week-View/README.md

 #### 2. Via the storyboard

-To add the WeekView via the storyboard, simple add a View onto your View Controller and resize it or add constraints.
+To add the WeekView via the storyboard, simply add a View onto your View Controller and resize it or add constraints.
 Then go to the identity inspector of your view and select the Class to be `WeekView` and the module to be `QVRWeekView` (See image).

 ![image](http://i.imgur.com/5ymQ8iE.png "Identity Inspector - WeekView")